School of Nursing Statement of Commitment to Anti-Racism

 - “Create several pre- and post-conferences for undergraduate clinical faculty to support faculty in addressing racism and opening conversation about it.”

 - Ongoing: Initial work related to patient bias in clinical settings has occurred with some SON faculty members and students.
-This pilot work will be presented at the September, 2022 Las Vegas, Nevada NLN Healthy Planet, Healthy People: Leading The Way Through Education, Practice, and Policy conference by Dr. Ginger Keller, Dr. Karen Reifenstein, and Kathy Criswell.
+This pilot work was presented at the September 2022 Las Vegas, Nevada NLN Healthy Planet, Healthy People: Leading The Way Through Education, Practice, and Policy conference by Dr. Ginger Keller, Dr. Karen Reifenstein, and Kathy Criswell.

 - Ongoing: Initial work related to patient bias in clinical settings has occurred with some SON faculty members and students.
-This pilot work will be presented at the September, 2022 Las Vegas, Nevada NLN Healthy Planet, Healthy People: Leading The Way Through Education, Practice, and Policy conference by Dr. Ginger Keller, Dr. Karen Reifenstein, and Kathy Criswell.
+This pilot work was presented at the September 2022 Las Vegas, Nevada NLN Healthy Planet, Healthy People: Leading The Way Through Education, Practice, and Policy conference by Dr. Ginger Keller, Dr. Karen Reifenstein, and Kathy Criswell.

 - “Create a safe place for faculty to bring situations forward and discuss how to address and learn from them.”